probot/probot/docs/deployment.md

 ### As serverless function

 When deploying your Probot app to a serverless/function environment, you don't need to worry about handling the http webhook requests coming from GitHub, the platform takes care of that.
-In many cases you can use [`createNodeMiddleware`](./development.md#use-createNodeMiddleware) directly, e.g. for Vercel, Netlify Functions or Google Cloud Function.
+In many cases you can use [`createNodeMiddleware`](./development.md#use-createNodeMiddleware) directly, e.g. for Vercel or Google Cloud Function.

 ```js
 const { Probot, createProbot } = require("probot");